Ganimed/wbm-library/README.md

 wholeBodyInterface
 ==================
-**DEPRECATED: This library is being deprecated, and will not receive any update in the future.**
+**DEPRECATED: This library is deprecated, and will not receive any update in the future.**

 [![Build Status](https://travis-ci.org/robotology/wholebodyinterface.svg?branch=master)](https://travis-ci.org/robotology-playground/wholebodyinterface)